The Political Season Nobody Survived — Modern Paraphrase | nocap.bible

 David's Response 🕊️

-When David found out, he immediately and publicly distanced himself from it.
+When found out, he immediately and publicly distanced himself from it.
 This wasn't political spin — this was a king who genuinely had no part in what happened:

 "My kingdom and I are forever guiltless before the Lord for the blood of Abner.
 May the consequences fall on Joab's head and his father's whole house.
 May Joab's family never be without someone who is sick, or leprous, or disabled, or who dies by the sword, or who goes hungry."